pydantic/pydantic/docs/usage/serialization.md

     and its subclasses will have the `root` field value dumped directly, without a wrapping dictionary.
 This is also done recursively.

+!!! note
+    Instead of using `model_dump` to add arbitrary fields to a model's serialized dict, consider using [computed fields][pydantic.fields.computed_field] to ensure computed fields are included when serializing nested models.

 Example:

 ```py